dodecaphonix/turkish_makam_study/README.md

  R   -2  --   --  3-   4    Hicaz = Phrygian Dominant with ^m2 and vM3
 ```

-If we add in the neutral intervals found in Arabic music, it starts to look a lot like the frets of many middle eastern instruments:
+If we add in the neutral intervals found in middle eastern music, it starts to look a lot like the frets of many middle eastern instruments:
 ```
  R---222222---333333---4--------5---666666---777777---R
 ```